Reliable Detections of Atmospheres on Rocky Exoplanets with Photometric JWST Phase Curves: Discussion

 \subsection{Observing Strategy}

-We suggest that there are three general strategies to spend 500 hours observing rocky exoplanets:
+We suggest three general strategies to spend 500 hours with JWST searching for atmospheres rocky exoplanets:

 \begin{enumerate} \item Observing secondary eclipses with the F1500W filter only \citep{redfield2024report}; given 500 hours, five eclipses could be observed of each of the top 20 rocky planets sorted by signal-to-noise ratio in the F1500W bandpass.
-We suggest that these observations would be too degenerate and could only identify atmospheres with a very particular composition or with very high albedo and heat redistribution.
-Thick atmospheres could also be degenerate with the emission expected from a black body. \item Observing secondary eclipses with the F1500W and F1280W filters \citep{ih2023constraining}; given 500 hours, five eclipses could be observed of each of the top 10 rocky planets sorted by signal-to-noise ratio in the F1500W bandpass.
-We suggest that these observations would be less degenerate than the first option, identifying atmospheres with an intermediate amount of CO$_{2}$ regardless of the planetary Bond albedo.
-However, many other types of atmosphere would still be degenerate with bare rocks, and observing eclipses in two filters would be more time-consuming. \item Observing phase curves with the F1500W filter; given 500 hours, 1.2 orbits could be observed of 10 rocky planets selected for shorter orbital periods, spanning the range of equilibrium temperatures we model (e.g. LHS 1140 c, LHS 1445 A c, SPECULOOS-3 b, GJ 3929 b, GJ 1132 b, LHS 475 b, GJ 486 b, LHS 3844 b, GJ 1252 b, and TOI-4527.01).
+We suggest that these observations would be very susceptible to false positives mistaking high-albedo bare-rock surfaces for atmospheres, or to false negatives mistaking atmospheres with high emission for bare-rock surfaces. \item Observing secondary eclipses with the F1500W and F1280W filters \citep{ih2023constraining}; given 500 hours, five eclipses could be observed of each of the top 10 rocky planets sorted by signal-to-noise ratio in the F1500W bandpass.
+We suggest that these observations would be less degenerate than the first option, confidently identifying atmospheres with an intermediate amount of CO$_{2}$.
+However, many types of atmosphere would still be degenerate with bare-rock surfaces, and observing eclipses in two filters would be more time-consuming. \item Observing phase curves with the F1500W filter; given 500 hours, 1.2 orbits (including two eclipses) could be observed for each of 10 rocky planets selected for shorter orbital periods, spanning the range of equilibrium temperatures we model.
+An example sample would be LHS 1140 c (period 3.8 days), LTT 1445 A c (3.1 days), SPECULOOS-3 b (0.7 days), GJ 3929 b (2.6 days), GJ 1132 b (1.6 days), LHS 475 b (2.0 days), GJ 486 b (1.5 days), LHS 3844 b (0.5 days), GJ 1252 b (0.5 days), and TOI-4527.01 (0.4 days).
 We suggest that this is the best method for unambiguous detections of atmospheres, as it does not rely on a particular atmospheric composition.
 Crucially, it avoids the degeneracy between atmospheres and high-albedo surfaces.
-Any atmosphere that transports enough heat to the night-side would be detectable in this way.
-In addition, this method measures the day-side emission in the F1500W filter with a similar precision to the measurement of five separate secondary eclipses so additionally provides the same information as the first option. \end{enumerate}
+Any atmosphere that transports enough heat to the night-side would be detectable in this way. \end{enumerate}